Post-Purchase Experience··10 min read

 The Generic Support Page Problem

-A major appliance manufacturer tracking support page behavior discovered that 61% of visitors who landed on the support page left without finding the content they needed — and then called the contact center.
-The support page was actively generating calls rather than deflecting them.
+The core issue is that the page has no idea what the customer owns.
+It treats every visitor identically, whether they have a discontinued unit from three years ago or the model launched last month.
+A major appliance manufacturer found that 61% of visitors who arrived on the support page left without finding what they needed — and then called the contact center.
+The support page was generating calls rather than deflecting them.

 What Product-Aware Support Looks Like